opentracing-contrib/java-specialagent/README.md

 The <ins>SpecialAgent</ins> uses the JUnit Runner API to implement a lightweight test methodology that can be easily applied to modules that implement instrumentation for 3rd-party plugins.
 This runner is named `AgentRunner`, and allows developers to implement tests using vanilla JUnit patterns, transparently providing the following behavior:

-1. Launch the test in a process simulating the `-javaagent` vm argument that points to the <ins>SpecialAgent</ins> (in order to test automatic instrumentation functionality of the `otarules.btm` file).
+1. Launch the test in a process simulating the `-javaagent` vm argument that points to the <ins>SpecialAgent</ins> (in order to test auto-instrumentation functionality).
 2. Elevate the test code to be executed from a custom class loader that is disconnected from the system class loader (in order to test bytecode injection into an isolated class loader that cannot resolve classes on the system classpath).
 3. Initialize a `MockTracer` as `GlobalTracer`, and provide a reference to the `Tracer` instance in the test method for assertions with JUnit.